edHelper.com

 By Jane Runyon

 1 It was advertised as "Three Days of Peace and Music."
-It turned into almost four days of music, sex, drugs and mud.
 It was intended to attract the largest crowd ever assembled for a rock concert.
-They expected 50,000 and dreamed of 100,000.
+The planners expected 50,000 and dreamed of 100,000.
 When it was over, 450,000 people had attended.
 It was meant to be a nonviolent introduction to the possibility of establishing a music industry in upstate New York.
 It accomplished that goal.
 It was called Woodstock.
 It became the most famous rock concert of an era.

 2 The idea for Woodstock was created in 1968 by four very different young men.
 Two of the men were from wealthy backgrounds.
 They were the entrepreneurs.
 They were looking for new and unique ways of making money.
 One was the very young vice president of a leading record company.
 He had tried his hand at writing and producing music with some success.
 The fourth was into producing music festivals and rock shows.
 He was a visual example of the "hippie" counterculture making itself known in those days.
 He didn't like to wear shoes.
 His hair was long and curly, and he was no stranger to drugs.